NateEag/how-i-code/drafts/daily-routine.rst

 things I need to follow up on.

-It also gives me a place to throw quick todo items so I can follow up on them later, rather than getting distracted
+It also gives me a place to throw quick todo items so I can follow up on them later, rather than getting distracted when they come up (see "Noticing Unrelated Issues").

 Noticing Unrelated Issues